aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 alt: Original doorbell to the house
 published: true
 tag: "small project"
-description: "Retrofitting our existing doorbells to send useful alerts in Home Assistant when someone rings."
+description: "Transforming our existing doorbells to send alerts through Home Assistant when someone rings."
 ---

-In the last year I've been retrofitting tech into our home.
+For the last year I've been retrofitting tech into our home.
-Our house is the epitome of luxury featuring such things as a ragged sound deadening from our rad carpeted stairwell.
+Our house is the epitome of luxury featuring such things like a ragged carpeted wall to promote sound deadening.
 Due to this ingenious addition, it's difficult to hear things like the doorbell while we're watching TV or in a meeting.

 How do we solve this? ~~Take out the carpeted wall and make the doorbell louder~~. **NO**.
-We make the doorbell _smart_ 🧠!
+We make the doorbell _smart_ 🧠 and take pride it doing it ourselves!

-> This is going to be a pretty high level overview at getting Shelly 1 relays to intercept my doorbell signals.
-It will skip over things like "Flashing ESPHome onto the Shelly relay".
+> This is going to be _super casual_.
 >
+> It will be a pretty high level overview at getting Shelly 1 relays to intercept my doorbell signals.
+I will skip over things like how to flash ESPHome onto the Shelly relay.
+>
-> It's really to allow users near this ecosystem to steal and benefit from my project.
+> It's really to allow users near this ecosystem to steal from my project.
+Just like how [I stole some ideas from Frenck](https://frenck.dev/diy-smart-doorbell-for-just-2-dollar/).

 ## Goals

 - Get alerts on our devices when the doorbell rings
 - Ability to discern our different doorbells
 - Avoid subscription costs (Except to [Nabu Casa](https://www.nabucasa.com/) ❤️)
-- Ability to disable the doorbell chime like when we're sleeping
+- Ability to silence the doorbell chime
-- Create a fun repeating doorbell alarm for no good reason
+- Create a repeating doorbell alarm for ~~no good reason~~ _fun_

 ## Requirements